niksabaldun/aiosmpplib/README.rst

 Currently, only partial ESME functionality is implemented, and only SMPP version 3.4 is supported.

+> :warning: **Version 0.7.0 introduces breaking changes to Correlator, due to implementation of message segmentation.**

 Full documentation is not available at this time.

 .. _naz: https://github.com/komuw/naz